rramosp/vertexai-customtrainingjob/README.md

-# Training jobs on Vertex AI
+# Custom training jobs on Vertex AI

+This repo shows how to configure and run a training job in VertexAI by creating a custom Docker container and a custom training script within.

+This is a very abridged version of [this tutorial](https://cloud.google.com/vertex-ai/docs/training/create-custom-container)

 ## Files